tralph3/Cue-Maker/README.md

 3x3 Eyes - Kyuusei Koushu S (Japan) (Disc 2) (Track 2).bin
 ```

-## You are free to distribute and modify this software as long as you don't claim it as your own.
+## You are free to distribute and modify this software as and even use it in your own software as long as you comply with the GPL